dreaminforce/LWCLab/README.md

 - Port clashes on 3000 or 3001?
 Stop the conflicting service or update the scripts in `package.json` to use open ports.

 ## Roadmap
-- Chat UI to look more like Chatting.
+- [x] Chat UI to look more like Chatting.
 - Download LWC Option.
 - [x] Deploy component to Salesforce Org.
 - Use Structured Outputs
+- Add more LLM providers(mainly gemini and cluade)